onepub-dev/onepub/README.md

 # opub
-With Google deprecating the pub command in favour of using `flutter pub` or `dart pub` we have created a replacement `opub` command for the lazy ones amoungst us (like me).
+With Google deprecating the pub command in favour of using `flutter pub` or `dart pub` we have created a replacement `opub` command for the lazy ones amongst us (like me).

 You will also need to use opub to publish to OnePub if you are using a version of Dart pre 2.12.